 – Add flour (sieve it through a sieve), egg yolk and vanilla sugar and knead it with the dough hooks of the mixer.

-- Then with cold hands (!) knead until you get a smooth dough by using a wooden baking board (dust frequently flour on the surface when kneading).
+– Then with the hands knead until you get a smooth dough by using a wooden baking board (dust frequently flour on the surface when kneading).

 – Preheat oven to 350 degrees F.

-- Form balls of walnut size and place them on a baking tray which is layered with baking paper.
+– Form balls of walnut size out of the dough, place them on a baking tray which is layered with baking paper.

 – With the end of a cooking spoon form one whole in the middle of each cookie.

 – Bake them for about 10 minutes, then have the egg yolk-milk mix ready.

 – Mix 1 egg yolk with milk and brush the cookies with it (2 minutes before they are done); then place them back into the oven and bake until done.

 – On low heat warm the jam or jelly in separate pans and stir them smoothly with a small whisk.
 If the jam contains too many fruit particles use a sieve and strain it as you don’t want the fruit particles in it.

 – With a small teaspoon fill the red and yellow jelly into the holes.
 Let the jam get firm, then keep them at a cool place.